hypered/design/struct/README.md

+# Struct

-Yet another approach to a design system.
+This is yet another approach to a design system for Hypered.

 - The initial work was done with Tachyons and Next.js (and Storybook to expose the components and examples).